olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit lists all the files and documents in the working directory

 2-bring me home script returns the working directory to user home directory

+3-listfiles script will print the files in the working directory in long format.